lzallio/uv_visibilities/README.md

 **YOU'RE READY TO DO SCIENCE NOW!
 CONGRATS :)**

-**Please, if you use this code for any science projects, make sure to cite it by reporting the github link to this folder.**
+**If you use this code for any science projects, please make sure to cite it by reporting the github link to this folder.**

+Thanks to Giovanni Rosotti and Richard Booth for their precious help in developing this small but useful project.